KHTangent/leetbot/README.md

 # Leetbot

+Bot to keep track of the best leeters in DIGGiLOUNGE.
+Was never put into use, as they ended up creating their own a few months after this one.

 ## Setup guide

 First, install a recent version of Node.js.
 I recommend using [NVM-sh](https://github.com/nvm-sh/nvm) for this on Linux.
 It's probably useful to install `git` as well, but it is not required.